 For Students with Disabilities

-Welcome to the Disability Services Office (DSO).
+Welcome to the Office of Accessibility Resources (OAR).
 We're here to help.

 - If you have a legally documented disability we will help you with access and appropriate accommodations.